opensearch-project/documentation-website/_data-prepper/simple-pipelines.md

 docker pull opensearchproject/data-prepper:latest
 ```

-## Simple Configuration
+# Simple configuration

-To help you get started, we have a simple configuration which you can use to
-run Data Prepper.
-It will generate random strings and write them to stdout.
+To help you get started, we have a simple configuration which you can use to run Data Prepper.
+It generates random strings and writes them to stdout.

 Create a Data Prepper configuration file, `data-prepper-config.yaml`, with: